BedrockStreaming/GuzzleHttpBundle/README.md

 For more information on how to setup the RedisBundle, refer to the README in the project.

-We provide also the same cache system for APCU throught the [ApcuBundle](https://github.com/M6Web/ApcuBundle).
+We provide also the same cache system for APCU through the [ApcuBundle](https://github.com/M6Web/ApcuBundle).

 ## Configuration reference